Think you may be at risk for HIV infection? Don’t know what to do next? We can help.

-- If you aren’t so sure, a standard antibody test gives accurate results within 2 weeks to 3 months after exposure.
+- If you aren’t so sure, a standard antibody test gives accurate results within 4-6 weeks, but can take up to 3 months after exposure.
 So you can't be sure you're negative until three months after exposure, based on an antibody test.

 2. If your test comes back negative:

 - Schedule a follow-up test.
 If you had an antibody test less than three months after you might have been exposed, you should plan to get tested again to make sure you're negative.
 (Why?)